 - Examples of successful teaching practices

 - A summary of course evaluations (qualitative and quantitative data).
 Include a copy of the evaluation(s) used with an explanation of the scale for quantitative data.

-- Letters of support (no more than six) from students, alumni, colleagues, administrators and community leaders.
+- Letters of support (no more than five) from students, alumni, colleagues, administrators and community leaders.
 Include at least two letters from students and one letter from a colleague invited to observe in the faculty member’s classes

 The Senate Faculty Teaching and Service Awards Committee receives and reviews all nominations and presents its recommendation to the chancellor for final approval.
 The Committee requires submission through electronic format.
 These nominations should be a single file in MS Word or pdf format, and should be emailed to the Senate office (email@example.com) no later than 5 pm on the deadline.